streamr-dev/native-sdk/README.md

 This is the ongoing development repository for the Streamr Native SDK, a native counterpart of the [streamr-dev/network](https://github.com/your-github-username/streamr-dev/network).

-## Libstreamrproxyclient
+## Usage

-[Libstreamrproxyclient](packages/streamr-libstreamrproxyclient) is a multi-platform native library for publishing messages to the Streamr network implemented as a part of the Streamr Native SDK.
+Streamr Native SDK is used through the [Libstreamrproxyclient](packages/streamr-libstreamrproxyclient) shared library that is a multi-platform native library for publishing messages to the Streamr network implemented as a part of the Streamr Native SDK.
 The library can be used to publish messages to the Streamr network on all platforms supported by the Streamr Native SDK, including Linux, macOS, iOS, and Android.

-## Getting started
+The library can used either directly through its [C API](packages/streamr-libstreamrproxyclient/include/streamr/streamr.h) or through its wrappers.
+We provide wrappers for [C++](packages/streamr-libstreamrproxyclient/wrappers/cpp), [Swift (iOS)](packages/streamr-libstreamrproxyclient/dist/ios-swift-package), and [Kotlin (Android)](packages/streamr-libstreamrproxyclient/dist/android-library-module).

+Best way of getting started is to study the example apps for [C](packages/streamr-libstreamrproxyclient/examples/unix), [C++](packages/streamr-libstreamrproxyclient/examples/cpp), [Swift (iOS)](packages/streamr-libstreamrproxyclient/examples/ios/LocationShare), and [Kotlin (Android)](packages/streamr-libstreamrproxyclient/examples/android/LocationShare).

+Pre-compiled shared libraries, XCFrameworks, and Android libraries for x86 and ARM64 architectures are available in the [releases](https://github.com/streamr-dev/native-sdk/releases) section.

+## Development (for advanced users unly)

 ### Recommended development environment